mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 1. Preserve P1–P6, every raw packet, P6-A3 correctness and
    `0.9207681564x–1.0389571550x`, and post-P6 owner ruling `40d8b4c` as
    immutable historical-10x evidence.
-2. Execute Pass L1 exactly from
-   `research/PERFORMANCE-LAW-AMENDMENT-PORTFOLIO-2026-07-30.md`: three
-   independent Sol researchers receive only the shared measurement law and one of strict 3x, strict 2x, or measured break-even.
-3. After all three research manifests seal, run Sol synthesis, Luna isolated prototype/replay, fresh Sol critique, and Sol agglomeration sequentially.
-   Do not select a favorite or cross-pollinate before the independent research boundary.
+2. Preserve the three L1 research packets, common Sol synthesis, original Luna manifest `980d7781…`, raw `565148af…`, and fresh-Sol amendment manifest `3cd94fee…` exactly.
+3. Resume the existing Luna xhigh seat for the correction-only A1 transaction specified in `audit/PERFORMANCE-LAW-PASS-L1-OWNER-AMENDMENT-2026-07-30.md`, then replay it with the same fresh non-author Sol scope.
+Do not create a duplicate task or reuse the original raw as corrected evidence.
 4. Preserve one fixture-index vector across every timed arm, complete immutable products, per-batch and aggregate sink equality, exact bootstrap, live JSON, generic nested, CSS-representative, allocation,